 - Add the rest of the curry base and let cook until the bubbles form.
-Turn the heat down to low and pre-cooked keema.
+Turn the heat down to low and add the pre-cooked keema.

 - Let the curry simmer for about 5 minutes.
 If it gets too thick add a bit more curry base.
 Don’t add water.

-- Add the thawed peas and cook another 2-3 minutes to warm the peas through.
+- Add the peas (thawed if using frozen) and cook another 2-3 minutes to warm the peas through.

 - Stir in the lemon juice, taste and adjust salt and lemon to taste.